Kimball County returns to Region 21 Emergency Management

-Kimball County Commissioners has approved a move that will put the County back under the auspices of Region 21 Emergency Management, which currently includes Cheyenne County.
+The Kimball County Commissioners have approved a move that will put the county back under the auspices of Region 21 Emergency Management, which currently includes Cheyenne County.

 Commissioner Tim Nolting told KNEB News that before his time on the board, the county decided to do Emergency Management on it’s own, and break away from Region 21.